-Guide and inform regional planning so that each region of the State can experience appropriate growth according to the desires and assets of that region;
+Guide and inform regional planning so that Enable effective resource allocation, each region of the State can experience appropriate growth according to the desires and assets of that region;

 Preservation and Enhancement of Critical State Resources.

 Ensure that strategies for growth include preservation of the State's critical natural, agricultural, scenic, recreation, and historic resources.